Getting video projects approved can be a pain – especially when the process of gathering feedback is unnecessarily long or disorganised.

-Dropbox Replay makes it easy to consolidate comments, take action on feedback, and finalize your video projects in one place.
-Upload videos and access feedback directly from Adobe Premiere Pro and other editors—no more hopping from app to app.
+Dropbox Replay makes it easy to consolidate comments, take action on feedback and finalise your video projects in one place.
+Upload videos and access feedback directly from Adobe Premiere Pro and other editors – no more hopping from app to app.

 In Dropbox Replay, all you need to start annotating is a link to the video.
-You can review the video on your own time, or the video owner can set up a live review session, so you and any other reviewers can watch the video at the same time.
+You can review the video in your own time, or the video owner can set up a live review session so you and any other reviewers can watch the video at the same time.